Pediatric Physical Therapy for Plagiocephaly:Guide

-Pediatrics physical therapy for plagiocephaly constitutes a specialized form of treatment which ails the condition of the so-called plagiocephaly or flat head syndrome.
-The condition mostly occurs in infants when the backside of the head is being flattened among infants owing to prolonged pressure, usually by using one side when lying down.
-The pediatric physical therapy in plagiocephaly is aimed at using repositioning, exercises, and other treatments in order to adjust the shape of the head so that it does not result in issues in the future.
+Pediatric physical therapy for plagiocephaly constitutes a specialized form of treatment that addresses the condition of the so-called plagiocephaly or flat head syndrome.
+The condition mostly occurs in infants when the backside of the head is flattened among infants owing to prolonged pressure, usually by using one side when lying down.
+The pediatric physical therapy for plagiocephaly is aimed at using repositioning, exercises, and other treatments in order to adjust the shape of the head so that it does not result in issues in the future.
 This article shall take a look at the causes, symptoms, treatment, and efficacy of this therapy.

 What is Pediatric Physical Therapy for Plagiocephaly?